-Note If you are working with the combo box field/control in an RM/Panels panel library, see Combo Box Field/Control (on page 223).
+Note If you are working with the combo box field/control in an RM/Panels panel library, see Combo Box Field/Control (on page 220).

 All of the properties and events for this control are listed in the following tables.
-Properties and events that apply only to this control, or that require special consideration when used with it, are marked with an asterisk (\).
+Properties and events that apply only to this control, or that require special consideration when used with it, are marked with an asterisk ().
 These particular items are documented in the following sections.
-For information on the remaining properties and events, see Common Intrinsic Control Properties (on page 167) and Common Intrinsic Control Events (on page 179).
+For information on the remaining properties and events, see Common Intrinsic Control Properties (on page 166) and Common Intrinsic Control Events (on page 178).

-Properties
+Combo Box x Control: Properties

 3D Enabled LeftScrollBar Style

 AutoHScroll FontBold Locked TabIndex

 BackColor FontItalic ModalFrame TabStop

 ClientEdge FontName Name Tag

+Combo Box Control: Properties

 Count FontSize OEMConvert ToolTipEnabled

 CurData FontStrikethru RightAlignedText ToolTipText

 CurSel FontUnderline RightToLeftReading Тор

 Data ForeColor ScrollBar Transparent

 DataCount Group SelText Visible

 DataLoad Height Sort Width

 DataSelect Left StaticEdge Z-Order

-DisableNoScroll